Cortland Regional Imaging & Radiology

 Bone Density Scans

-Bone density scans are used to measure the amount or density of bone in
+Bone density scans are used to evaluate bone health and determine the likelihood

-Ultrasounds can also produce images of internal organs, as well as muscles
+also be used to produce images of the internal organs, blood vessels,

 Our interventional radiologists perform a variety of special procedures